AdamAnSubtractM/accordion-module/README.md

-accordianModule
+accordion-module
 =========

-The accordianModule can be used to effectively display a lot of content in a small area while providing some cool functionality.
+The accordion-module can be used to effectively display a lot of content in a small area while providing some cool functionality.

 ## There are a few things to know before using this in your project: